 Introduction

 The microbiome has been correlated with a variety of diseases and has shown promise as a predictive tool for disease outcome for gingivitis (1), cardiovascular disease (2), Clostridium difficile infection (3, 4), and colorectal cancer (5, 6).
 Additionally, the microbiome has been shown to alter the efficacy of vaginal microbicides in African women (7), as well as cardiac drugs (8) and cancer treatments (9, 10) in murine models of disease.
 These results demonstrate that it is possible to use biomarkers from within the microbiome to predict response to therapeutics.
 In relation to inflammatory bowel disease (IBD), previous studies have shown that the bacterial gut microbiota correlates with disease severity in new-onset, pediatric Crohn’s disease (CD) patients (11, 12).
-Additionally, recent studies suggest the gut microbiota could be used to predict clinical response to treatment in individuals with IBD, including anti-integrin biologics (13, 14) and treament in pediatric IBD with anti-TNF-α or immunomodulators (15, 16).
-It remains to be determined, however, whether the composition of the fecal gut microbiota can predict and monitor response to biologic CD therapy directed at other targets, such as IL-23.
+Additionally, recent studies suggest the gut microbiota could be used to predict clinical response to treatment in adult patients with IBD, including anti-integrin biologics (13, 14) and treatment in pediatric IBD with anti-TNF-α or immunomodulators (15, 16).
+It remains to be determined, however, whether the composition of the fecal gut microbiota can predict and monitor response to biologic CD therapy directed at other targets, such as interleukin (IL-)23.
 Considering the involvement of the immune system and previous evidence for involvement of the microbiome, we hypothesize that response to anti-IL-23 CD therapy can be predicted using microbiome data.

 CD is a global health concern causing large economic and health care impacts (17, 18).
 The disease is characterized by patches of ulceration and inflammation along the entire gastrointestinal tract, with most cases involving the ileum and colon.
 Currently, individuals with CD are treated based on disease location and risk of complications using escalating immunosuppressive treatment, and/or surgery, with the goal of achieving and sustaining remission (19, 20).
 Faster induction of remission following diagnosis reduces the risk of irreversible intestinal damage and disability (20–22).
 Ideally, clinicians would be able to determine personalized treatment options for CD patients at diagnosis that would result in faster achievement of remission (23).
 Therefore, recent research has been focused on identifying noninvasive biomarkers to monitor CD severity and predict therapeutic response (24–26).